Download the all-new Republic app:

 Advertisement

 “Flower Vase” is so realistic it has been likened to a photograph.
 Van Huysum used a magnifying glass to study his subjects.
-Ripples are visible in insects’ transparent wings, to name just one striking detail on returned painting.
+Ripples are visible in insects’ transparent wings, to name just one striking detail on the returned painting.

 Advertisement

-Minister Moavero quoted soldier as writing instructions to his wife to “put it in a gilded frame.”
+Minister Moavero quoted the soldier as writing instructions to his wife to “put it in a gilded frame.”

 WATCH | Vincent Van Gogh’s Paintings Come Alive In Paris’ L’Atelier Des Lumières

-German Foreign Minister Heiko Mass thanked Schmidt for campaigning so passionately for painting’s return.
+German Foreign Minister Heiko Mass thanked Schmidt for campaigning so passionately for the painting’s return.
 “Here is its place, here is where it belongs,” he said.

-At a time of tensions among many European Union allies over migrant issues, Maas saw inspiration in successful artwork diplomacy.
+At a time of tensions among many European Union allies over migrant issues, Maas saw inspiration in the successful artwork diplomacy.
 He likened an EU “without “diversity, without solidarity” to a “museum without paintings on display, a vase without flowers.”

 20:54 IST, July 20th 2019